sqlitebrowser/dbhub.io/README.md

 An early stage (in development) "Cloud" for SQLite databases, with special integration for [DB Browser for SQLite](http://sqlitebrowser.org).

-You can try out our live testing server at [https://db4s.dbhub.io](https://db4s.dbhub.io/justinclift/DB4S%20download%20stats.sqlite), or run it locally for your own users.
+You can try out our live server at [https://dbhub.io](https://db4s.dbhub.io/justinclift/DB4S%20download%20stats.sqlite), or run it locally for your own users.

-**Note** - Don't store important data on the live server.
-We're still changing things around on it quite often, and haven't yet put time into setting up backups (etc).

-When the core code is more fully featured (end of October 2017 target), we'll start putting "production" servers online for people to store their data.

 ### Screenshot